 This dial was commonly used on Seth Thomas regulators including the “short-drop”, “World”, and Regulators No. 2, No. 3, and No. 19.

 Some clocks in the SFRR system used only the simple moniker

 Some railroad locks carried signage indicating

-time variance to "Railroad Standard Time".
+time variance to "Railroad Standard Time" as you can see

 Others had "City Time" (or "Local Time") and "Railroad Time"

-The three clocks immediately above are Seth Thomas
+The clocks immediately above are Seth Thomas

 Regulator No. 19 - perhaps the most prized of the

 ST Regulators - especially with a SFRR dial.